All Products

 DataBasestringNo/project_databaseThe name of the PostgreSQL database.

-DialTimeOutMsintNo50005000The connection timeout for the PostgreSQL database, in milliseconds.
+DialTimeOutMsintNo50005000The timeout period for connecting to the PostgreSQL database.
+Unit: ms.

-ReadTimeOutMsintNo50005000The timeout for reading PostgreSQL query results.
+ReadTimeOutMsintNo50005000The timeout period for reading the PostgreSQL query results.
 Unit: ms.

 CheckPointboolNofalsetrueSpecifies whether to use a checkpoint.